PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Execute If Confirmation Not Match

-Executes an action if the message of a JavaScript confirmation dialog not match the given value.
+Executes an action if the message of a confirmation dialog not match the given value.

 ### Usage